-Fiscal Impact Annual

-State Expenditure Increase Indeterminate

-Local School District Revenue Increase Indeterminate
+Fiscal Impact Year 1 Annually Thereafter State Expenditure Increase \$500,000 Indeterminate Local School District Revenue Increase Up to \$500,000 Indeterminate

 - The Office of Legislative Services (OLS) concludes that this bill may result in an indeterminate increase in annual State expenditures, from federal or other State funds, to establish the program and provide grants to local school districts.
 The bill does not specify the number of grants that will be awarded annually or the amount of the grants, and it is unknown how many applications will be received and approved.
-The increase in State expenditures, excluding administrative costs, would correspond to a revenue gain for local school districts selected for grants under the bill. - The bill does not appropriate State funds for the program; however, it includes a provision requiring the Department of Education (DOE) to annually apply for and use any federal grant funds or other federal assistance that may be available to be used for the grant program prior to using other State funds.
+The increase in State expenditures, excluding administrative costs, would correspond to a revenue gain for local school districts selected for grants under the bill. - The bill appropriates \$500,000 from the General Fund to the Department of Education (DOE) for the program, and the bill includes a provision requiring the DOE to annually apply for and use any federal grant funds or other federal assistance that may be available to be used for the grant program prior to using other State funds.